Badara-Senpai/url-shortener/README.md

 ## Overview

-Password Manager App is a secure and efficient tool designed to help users manage their passwords and share them with other users based on roles and permissions.
-Built with Ruby on Rails 7 and PostgreSQL, it leverages Devise for authentication.
+A simple URL shortener application built with Ruby on Rails and SQLite, featuring a view counter for each shortened link and automated metadata fetching for enhanced analytics.

 ## Features